-In our opinion Wasatch Front Regional Council complied in all material respects, with the compliance requirements referred to above that could have a direct and material effect on the County for the year ended June 30, 2023.
+In our opinion Wasatch Front Regional Council complied in all material respects, with the compliance requirements referred to above for the year ended June 30, 2024.

 Basis for Opinion

 We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America (GAAS); the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States; and the State Compliance Audit Guide (Guide).
 Our responsibilities under those standards and the State Compliance Audit Guide are further described in the Auditor's Responsibilities for the Audit of Compliance section of our report.